History of Bangladesh (1971–present): Transition to democracy

-A wide umbrella of political parties united against Ershad.
-Ziaur Rahman's widow, Khaleda Zia, led the Bangladesh Nationalist Party, which allied with the Bangladesh Awami League, led by Sheikh Mujibur Rahman's daughter Sheikh Hasina.
+A broad coalition of political parties united against Ershad.
+Khaleda Zia, led the Bangladesh Nationalist Party, which allied with the Bangladesh Awami League, led by Sheikh Hasina.
 Jamaat-e-Islami Bangladesh and other Islamic parties and alliances joined the opposition ranks.
-They called for strikes and protests that paralysed the state and its economy.
 Although the parliament was dissolved, fresh elections were boycotted by the opposition, including Awami League and Jamaat.
 Students launched an intensifying opposition campaign, which ultimately forced Ershad to step down.

 On 6 December 1990, Ershad offered his resignation.
-On 27 February 1991, after two months of widespread civil unrest, an interim government headed by Acting President Chief Justice Shahabuddin Ahmed oversaw what most observers believed to be the nation's most free and fair elections to that date.
+On 27 February 1991, after two months of widespread civil unrest, an interim government headed by Acting President Chief Justice Shahabuddin Ahmed oversaw what most observers, including internal monitors, generally categorize as the nation's most free and fair elections to that date.